-From 30th June 2020 (a later date will apply in N Ireland), claimants may have to look for work, but it will depend on your circumstances (for example, you shouldn’t have to look for work if you’re the responsible carer of a child under 3), and your claimant commitment (before that date, the work search requirement was temporarily suspended for everyone).
-You should make sure you tell your work coach about anything which restricts your availability or ability to work (eg caring responsibilities or if you are still shielding).
+Claimants may have to look for work, but it will depend on your circumstances (for example, you shouldn’t have to look for work if you’re the responsible carer of a child under 3).
+You should make sure you tell your work coach about anything which restricts your availability or ability to work.

 Remember that if you claim UC, any existing benefits which it replaces will end.
 This includes tax credits and usually any housing benefit.
 You won’t be able to go back to these.
 Claiming UC for a short time may mean you lose out in the long run, so try to get advice.